 Summer is a time for students to refresh and recharge.
 Summer is also a time to prepare for the coming school year.
-Selwyn summer reading, math and other assigned work helps each class start on the same footing, providing a unifying start to the new school year.
+Assignments in reading, math and other subjects help each class start on the same footing, providing a unifying start to the new school year.
 The reading assignments for Summer 2023 will be updated on this page before the end of the May.

 The most important thing Selwyn’s Lower School students can do to stay ready for the next grade is to read!
 This includes reading self-selected books independently, reading aloud to a parent, sibling, or pet, being read to by parents, and listening to audiobooks.
 Below are some ways to maintain a love of reading over the summer–and here is a link to some books our teachers and librarian recommend.
 We strongly encourage students to choose several options from this list:

 However your family chooses to enjoy reading this summer, please tell us about it!
 Students can bring any lists, trackers, photos, art, or news to share on the first week of school.
 We can’t wait to hear about the reading fun you’ve had!

 Fact fluency in math is also important for all Lower School students!
 For those entering grades 1-3, practice addition and subtraction facts from 1-20.
 For students entering 4th, practice related multiplication and division sets for 1-12.
 Here are some fun ways to get this practice in over the summer: